raspberrypi/documentation/hardware/raspberrypi/gpio/gpio_pads_control.md

 Thus a drive strength of 16mA means:

 If you set the pad high you can draw up to 16mA and it is guaranteed that the output voltage will be >=1.3V.
 This also means that if you set a drive strength of 2mA and you draw 16mA the voltage will **not** be 1.3 Volt but lower.
 In fact it may not be high enough to be seen as high by an external device.

+There is more information on the physical characteristics of the GPIO pins [here](./README.md).

 #### Why don't I set all my pads to the maximum current?